JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 In the JavaScript and Next.js ecosystem, there are several ORMs designed for interacting with databases.
 Here are some popular options:

-* Prisma: A modern, type-safe ORM for Node.js and TypeScript, ideal for Next.js projects.
+* Prisma: A modern, type-safe ORM for Node.js and TS, ideal for Next.js projects.
 * Sequelize: A mature ORM for Node.js, supporting SQL databases with a feature-rich API.
-* TypeORM: A TypeScript-first ORM that supports complex models and database relationships.
+* TypeORM: A TS-first ORM that supports complex models and database relationships.
 * Mongoose: An ODM tailored for MongoDB, widely used for schema-based data modeling.
 * Objection.js: A flexible ORM built on Knex.js, suitable for SQL databases with direct SQL access.